“All work and no play makes Jack a dull boy.”

 Co-curricular activities in school help to enhance the overall personality of the students.
 These prepare them to take challenges heads up and also enable them to think critically.
 Moreover, experiences and skills acquired through these co-curricular activities make students proactive and prepared for their future endeavors.
 Therefore, the importance of co-curricular activities cannot be denied in overall personality development.

 Strengthen Self Confidence

-The goal of co-curricular activities is to give better fitness to students as well as inculcate a sense of sportsmanship, competitive spirit, leadership, meticulousness, cooperation and team spirit.
-Therefore, many institutions are appreciating the importance of co-curricular activities and integrating a number of co-curricular activities in their syllabus and making it mandatory for the students to choose their interest in co-curricular activities from a list of options.
+The goal of co-curricular activities is to give students better fitness and inculcate a sense of sportsmanship, competitive spirit, leadership, meticulousness, cooperation and team spirit.
+Therefore, many institutions are appreciating the importance of co-curricular activities, integrating a number of co-curricular activities in their syllabus, and making it mandatory for the students to choose their interest in co-curricular activities from a list of options.
 So, the hidden motive behind all this is to develop self-confidence and trust in others.

 Develop Specialised Skills